melcadrien/melcadrien.github.io/projects.md

 Here is a few projects that I have done during my school years.

-## TODO - Let's go with code samples and some images of the work.

 ## BlackJack
 - A card game made in Java as a project during my early years at Westminster College
 - It plays Blackjack.
 The only limitation it has is it cannot play for a long time.